crossoverJie/feign-plus/README.md

 By default, the request log is logged using the debug level.
 ![](img/interceptor.jpg)

-For custom interceptor you need to create a bean that extends the DefaultLogInterceptor.
+For custom interceptor you need to create a bean that extends the `DefaultLogInterceptor`.

 **Example usage:**
 ```java